Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 categories: guide
 permalink: /resources/resume-guide
 ---
-When I give resume feedback I essentially re-iterate the following content.
+When I give r&eacute;sum&eacute; feedback I essentially re-iterate the following content.
 Also, remember that this is a guide, and everything I write here is only a suggestion.
 Your resume is your resume and you are free to accept or reject any suggestions/feedback.

 # General